 We always want better for our children.
 Every generation looks to lift the next to a better standard of living.
 This results in an ongoing improvement in education.
 Over time, the number of literate people will continue to increase.

 Increased leisure time

-Think about how much reading and listening time will be created with auto-driving cars and increased automation.
+Consider how much reading and listening time will be created with auto-driving cars and increased automation.

-New media formats need story.
+New media formats need stories.

 Regardless of the format (eBook, audiobook, video, games), the underlying value is the story told.

 The format is just a means for delivering that story and doing it in a way the customer desires.
 Audiobooks have been a great indicator of this phenomenon.
 Authors in genres where audiobooks have been successful have found that audiobooks’ introduction doesn’t cannibalize book sales.
 Instead, it is accretive.

 When surveyed, the audiobook audience does not read regularly or has different reading consumption behavior.
 The story in audiobook form is consumed by a non-reading audience when it is impossible to read (driving, exercising).
 This also feeds into other meta trends like increased leisure time.

 [tl;dr] The existing publishing market is 93 billion and growing.
 Meta trends in population, demographics, education, and technology suggest a larger opportunity for content creators in the coming decades.

 In a large market, is it better to seek a traditional publishing deal or self-publish to find your readers?